Ilyas-DL/GPU-Accelerated-Dropout-Ablation-Study-on-CIFAR10/README.md

 Where `p` is the probability of an element to be zeroed.
 More details at:

-![Dropout: A Simple Way to Prevent Neural Networks from Overfitting](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf)
+[Dropout: A Simple Way to Prevent Neural Networks from Overfitting](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf)

 ## Experimental Methodology